scipy-conference/scipy_proceedings/papers/horea-ioan_ioanas/paper.rst

 Technically, all entries could be created in such a fashion.
 However, in order to better organize logging (e.g. quarterly, as in the Demolog submodules), we provide an additional function for entry update.
-Instead of editing the original animal input file to set e.g. the death date, the animal entry can be updated via a separately tracked Python file:
+Instead of editing the original animal input file to set e.g. the death date, the animal entry can be updated via a separate function call:

 .. code-block:: python